digital-asset/daml/docs/source/daml-finance/getting-started/getting-started.rst

   :start-after: -- TRANSFER_BEGIN
   :end-before: -- TRANSFER_END

-Bob requests the cash to be transferred to his account, Alice accepts the request.
+Bob requests the cash to be transferred to his account.
+Alice then accepts the request.

 Further considerations
 **********************